WHO WE ARE

 CUBC Co-Chair (Canada)

 Jean Charest is one of Canada’s best known political figures.
 He has served both federally and provincially as Deputy Prime Minister of Canada and Premier of Québec.
-Jean Charest is a Partner at McCarthy Tétrault where he provides invaluable expertise to the firm’s clients with his in-depth knowledge and experience with public policy, corporate Canada and international matters.
+Jean Charest is a partner at Therrien Couture Joli-Coeur where he assists clients with international transactions, projects and mandates.
+He also offers unique expertise thanks to his extensive experience in Canadian and international public policy and business.

 Musabbeh Al Kaabi